-H.R.
-3904 Protects Bank Account Customers
+S. 1799 Protects Bank Account Customers

-H.R.
-3904, the Overdraft Protection Act of 2009, will prevent abuses created by the relatively new system of unauthorized fee-based overdraft lending that is premised on generating fee revenue rather than protecting the funds of account holders.
-This important legislation places bank overdraft lending on the same legal playing field as other forms of small dollar loans and provides consumers with information necessary to make an informed decision.
+S. 1799, the FAIR Overdraft Coverage Act, will prevent abuses created by the relatively new system of unauthorized fee-based overdraft lending that is premised on generating fee revenue rather than protecting the funds of account holders.
+This important legislation places bank overdraft lending on the same legal playing field as other forms of small-dollar loans and provides consumers with information necessary to make an informed decision.

-H.R.
-3904 requires financial institutions to obtain account holders' specific written consent in order for financial institutions to enroll them in fee-based overdraft programs.
+S. 1799 requires financial institutions to obtain account holders' specific written consent in order for financial institutions to enroll them in fee-based overdraft programs triggered by debit cards at point of purchase and ATM withdrawals.
+We also support requiring affirmative consent for overdraft coverage triggered by checks, preauthorized debits, and other ways funds are spent from consumers' accounts.
 This control over bank account credit features is what consumers expect and want to have.

-H. R. 3904 requires banks and credit unions to warn account holders before making them a high-cost loan at the ATM or from a teller and permits them to terminate the withdrawal to avoid the fee.
+S. 1799 requires banks and credit unions to warn account holders before making them a highcost loan at the ATM or from a teller and permits them to terminate the withdrawal to avoid the fee.
 This warning is what consumers expect and want.
 A GAO study is mandated to explore the feasibility of point-of-sale warning and ability to terminate a debit purchase in the future.

-H.R.
-3904 prohibits manipulation of account activity if the result is to increase overdrafts.
+S. 1799 prohibits manipulation of account activity if the result is to increase overdrafts.
 This should mean no debiting accounts with the highest dollar charge first in order to increase the number of overdraft fees an account holder is charged and no holding deposits before crediting accounts in order to create a negative balance and charge an overdraft fee.
 Bank manipulation of payment order is strongly opposed by consumers.

-H.R.
-3904 also clarifies that an overdraft fee is a finance charge subject to the Truth in Lending Act.
+S. 1799 also clarifies that an overdraft fee is a finance charge subject to the Truth in Lending Act.
 This will confer TILA protections to overdraft loans and require cost-to-borrow disclosures as determined by the Federal Reserve.
 The Board will need to devise disclosures that provide consumers with comparable cost to borrow information.

-H.R.
-3904 requires the Federal Reserve Board to set "reasonable and proportional" bank overdraft fees, based on the cost to banks to cover these loans.
+S. 1799 requires the Federal Reserve Board to set "reasonable and proportional" bank overdraft fees, based on the cost to banks to cover these loans.
 Competition has had no impact on bank overdraft fees that continue to escalate even in a recession.
-This feature of H. R. 3904 is comparable to the Credit CARD Act's requirement that the Board set the over-the-limit fee.
+This feature of S. 1799 is comparable to the CARD Act's requirement that the Board set the over-the-limit fee.